alfiansmart/AlphaSQL/README.md

 # AlphaSQL

+The implementation of the ICML 2025 AlphaSQL approach for natural-language-to-SQL translation, adapted for Azure OpenAI's `o3-mini` model.

-This repository hosts a minimal implementation of the [AlphaSQL](https://arxiv.org/abs/2502.17248) approach for natural language to SQL translation.
-It integrates Azure OpenAI's `o3-mini` reasoning model and provides an optional **planning mode** where the model drafts a plan prior to producing the final SQL query.
-The implementation also includes an experimental Metropolis-Hastings refinement loop and ready-made database connectors for Postgres, Snowflake and StarRocks to execute generated SQL directly.
+This repository hosts a minimal yet end-to-end reproduction of the [AlphaSQL](https://arxiv.org/abs/2502.17248) system.
+It integrates Azure OpenAI's reasoning models, provides an optional **planning mode** where the model drafts a plan prior to emitting SQL, includes an experimental Metropolis-Hastings (MCMC) refinement loop, and supplies database connectors for Postgres, Snowflake, and StarRocks so generated SQL can be executed directly.

 ## Installation